imgly/cesdk-android-examples/README.md

 ```

 Note that failing to provide the license key-value pairing will display an error when opening any of the showcases.

+Source code of the mobile editor and camera can be found [here](https://github.com/imgly/cesdk-android).